MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-visualization-slicers.md

 2. On the Overview page, with nothing selected on canvas, select the **Slicer** icon ![slicer icon](media/power-bi-visualization-slicers/slicer-icon.png) in the Visualizations pane to create a new slicer.
 3. With the new slicer selected, select **District Manager** under District in the Fields pane to populate the slicer.
 The new slicer is a list with selection boxes before the names.
 4. Resize and drag the slicer and the **This year sales by chain** chart on the canvas so they don't overlap.
 5. Select District Manager names on the slicer and note the effects on the other visualizations on the page.
 Hold down the CTRL key to select more than one name, and click a name again to deselect it.
-Selecting all names is the same as selecting none.
+Selecting all names has the same effect as selecting none.

 >[!TIP]
 >List slicer items are sorted in ascending alphanumerical order by default.
 To reverse the sort order to descending, select the ellipses (...) in the top right corner of the slicer and choose **Sort by District Manager** in the dropdown.